This Guide Will Answer All Your Questions About Wireless Charging

 Is My iPhone QI Enabled?

 All other iPhone models (5/5s/5c/6/6 Plus,7) do not support wireless charging from the get go.
 But you can upgrade all of them with external receivers.
 These are simply flat coils with a bit of electronics with a connector that fits your iPhone jack.
 Receivers come in two versions:

 - Stand-alone receiver coils.
 They may not be the best looking accessory but they come pretty cheap (around $10 upward) and do the job.

 - Phone cases with a built in receiver.
 A good way to get protection and QI charging in one accessory.
-The price range is wide, just like for generic cases, but you can get one for as little as $15.
+The price range is wide, just like for generic cases, but you can get one for under $20.

 Is My Tablet QI Charging Ready?